 - Brendan has played in several bands over the years, including "The Wild and Crazy Ducks," "Dead Reckoning" and "The Betty Leathers."
-He also engages in sound experimentation and electronic music, mainly using hardware and modular synthesizers, and is interested in pursuing experimental film scoring.
+He also engages in sound experimentation and electronic music, mainly using hardware and modular synthesizers.

 - He explains modular synthesis in tutorial videos on his YouTube channel "Modular Landing."

 - If you are interested in collaboration, please get in touch!

 I've got no sense of space and time